RhinoSecurityLabs/little-stitch/README.md

 Snitch sounds like stitch, and little-stitch reminds me of Stitch Face, which is Peach's ultimate turnip in Smash Bro's Melee.
 Anyways, since you seem to be so interested in Peach's turnips now, the rest of this README is about them.

 Peaches turnips come in many variations and typically do 2%-10% damage when thrown.
-The Stitch Face Turnip is unique however, it is the rarest turnip with only a 1.711% chance of appearing with each pull and packs quite a punch at 34% damage.
-Noob Turnip Tip: after you throw it and it hit's your opponant try recatching it by jumping and pressing Z when the turnip bounces back and passess through peaches body onscreen.
+The Stitch Face Turnip is unique however, it is one of the two rarest turnips in the game with only a 1.711% chance of appearing with each pull.
+What puts it appart from the other turnips isn't it's rarety however, it's the punch it packs, at 34% damage making it the most powerfull item that is legal in turnament play.

+Turnip Tip: after you throw it and it hit's your opponant try recatching it by jumping and pressing Z when the turnip bounces back and passess through peaches body onscreen.

 ### Turnip Stats